 Godfrey Reggio (86 min., color, Blu-Ray, U.S.)

 Godfrey Reggio's innovative cinematic work, including the Koyaanisqatsi trilogy, is hard to classify.
 But its impact on viewers is undeniable, combining exquisitely observed and filmed scenes from around the world of people's interactions with their environment and with each other.
 Slowly out of this amalgam of hypnotic imagery emerges a powerful statement on the human condition and our sense of spiritual connection and disconnection.
-While it may seem to be a simplistic screed against human despoilation of the planet, the film actually invites a more complex assessment of the place of man in and out of nature.
+While it may seem to be a simplistic screed against human despoilation of the planet, the film actually invites a more complex assessment of the place of man, science, and faith in and out of nature.
 Selected for preservation in the National Film Registry in 2000.